timtnleeProject/Clickety/README.md

 Css file at `/dist/clickety.css`,

-or you can just copy below to your custom style sheets.
+or you can just copy belows to your custom style sheets.

 ```css
 .clickety_text {